Suburban Extended Stay Hotel

 Lido Cafe, this restaurant and nightclub offers food, drink and dancing Wednesday through Sunday nights in downtown.
 Reservations are accepted for the VIP room on Saturday nights, or you can try your luck outside behind the velvet ropes.
 Wednesday night is the industry party, with no cover and drink specials from 9pm-midnight.
 Thursday nights offer Latin music.
 A live South Beach DJ spins music on Fridays and Saturdays.
 Proper attire is required, no jeans for men.

-To see local and national bands, head to the Indigo Room, located in downtown Fort Myers.
-Live Band Saturday offers mostly alternative rock.
-Take in some local amateur talent on Wednesday's "Need 2 Be Heard" no-cover open mic night.
+To catch local southwest Floridian bands, head to the Indigo Room where Live Band Saturday offers mostly alternative rock and local amateur talent on Wednesday hosts a no-cover open mic night.
 The crowd changes depending on the night, but things usually pick up around 11pm.
-The bar has more than 100 varieties of beer, including domestic, imports and micros.
+The bar has more than copious choices of beer, including domestic, imports and local microbrews.
 Inside, there are red brick walls and pool tables, and occasionally food from a nearby Mexican restaurant.
-Cover charge is USD2 on Fridays and USD5 on Saturdays.

 At Club 1527, located in downtown Fort Myers, the DJ plays hip-hop, techno, and Top 40 dance music and the dance floor gets crowded.
 The club is named after its address on Hendry Street, in the heart of the entertainment district.
 Those who can't get into the club must wait outside.
 Tuesday is College Night, where a college ID waives the cover charge and Wednesday is Ladies' Night.